5 Coach Marketing Strategies that DON’T work for new coaches

-Some are still selling strategies that worked for them 6 years ago – in internet years that’s 20+ years.
+Some coaches are still selling strategies that worked for them 6 years ago – in internet years that’s 20+ years.
 Those strategies very likely don’t work anymore, because everything from the price of ads to the algorithms of social media platforms has changed.

 This is a topic very close to my heart, when I first started out online, although I had over a decade of experience in content marketing and social media promotion, I decided to get a coach that had done it before to ‘fast-forward’ my success.

 But after a couple of years, I realized that they were actually slowing me down.
 Trying to follow strategies that yielded so little and barely worked anymore was burning me out – and I had created my coaching business as an alternative to another business that has already burnt me out (my advertising agency).